LG was our first smooth top range. It is ***.

 The oven temperature runs away already!....overheats to the max!....out of control!.....but, according to LG, it is only a recall item if the stove top burners do this.If the oven does this same exact thing, it is not a recall item.

 How convenient.
 I wonder if the CPSC realizes that the general description of the issue on their website provides a strict definition (and loopholes) for LG.

-Review about: Lg Electronics Range.
+Product or Service Mentioned: Lg Electronics Range.

 Monetary Loss: $1100.